ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 Cosmouline and lcmanip write their lightcurves as rdb files (i.e., lots of tab-separated collumns, and a short header).
-By *importing* such data into pycs, I mean *reading such rdb files* and turning them into the mentionned lightcurve objects.
+By *importing* such data into PyCS3, I mean *reading such rdb files* and turning them into the mentionned lightcurve objects.
 Here are some lines of a cosmouline/lcmanip output file (for a double lens) :

 ::